ktappdev/diagnostic-comments.nvim/README.md

 ## Support

 If you encounter any issues or have questions, please file an issue on the GitHub repository.
 We appreciate your feedback and contributions to make this plugin better!

+## Roadmap

+Here are some features and improvements we're considering for future releases:

+1. **Auto-detect comment style**: Automatically detect and use the appropriate comment syntax for the current file type (e.g., '//' for JavaScript, '#' for Python, '--' for Lua).

+2. **Multiple diagnostic display**: Show multiple diagnostics for a single line, either as separate comments or in a condensed format.

+3. **Customizable formatting**: Allow users to customize the format of diagnostic comments, including severity icons, colors, and text formatting.

+4. **Integration with other plugins**: Explore integration possibilities with popular Neovim plugins like Telescope or nvim-cmp for enhanced functionality.

+5. **Floating window option**: Add an option to display diagnostics in a floating window instead of as comments.

+6. **Diagnostic filtering**: Allow users to filter which types of diagnostics are displayed (e.g., only errors, or exclude certain diagnostic codes).

+7. **Localization support**: Add support for displaying diagnostic messages in different languages.

+8. **Performance optimizations**: Continuous improvements to ensure the plugin remains fast and efficient, especially for large files.

+9. **Code actions integration**: Provide quick-fix options directly from the diagnostic comments.

+We welcome community input on prioritizing these features and suggestions for additional improvements!